 ▪ further provide for the registration of parties listed hereafter as well as the appointment of inspectorates of manufacturers, builders, bodybuilders, importers and manufacturers of number plates; to, along with registration and an inspectorate of the following parties, also extend the right to appeal to manufacturers of blank number plates as well as reflective sheeting for number plates, suppliers of blank number plates, suppliers of reflective sheeting for number plates, embossers of number plates, weighbridge facilities, manufacturers of microdots, suppliers of microdots and microdot fitment centres

 ▪ require the relevant provincial Department or local authority responsible for transport to register a driving licence testing centre before operating as a driving licence testing centre

 ▪ provide for the surrender of a driving licence by a holder thereof and the re-issuing of a different category of a licence on request to the chief executive officer

 ▪ prohibit the willful or negligent issuing of a learner’s licence or authorising the issue of a learner’s licence, endorsing or failure to endorse a learner’s licence, or to produce, print or manufacture any document similar to a learner’s licence, contrary to Chapter IV of the National Road Traffic Act, 1996

 ▪ prohibit the use of unauthorised aid during a test for a learner’s licence or a driving licence test, and the disqualification therefor

 ▪ provide for the registration and grading of driving school instructors as well as driving schools; and

-Enquiries can be directed to Ms Valerie Carelse on cell 083 709 8445
+Enquiries can be directed to Ms Valerie Carelse at firstname.lastname@example.org and cell 083 709 8445